New Data Suggests Campus Climate May Be Getting Chillier

-Regardless of whether there is a campus free speech “crisis,” many would argue that students’ willingness to accept censorship of views they deem offensive is alarmingly high and headed in the wrong direction.
+Regardless of whether there is a campus free speech “crisis,” students’ willingness to accept censorship of views they deem offensive is alarmingly high and, many argue, is headed in the wrong direction.
 According to the Knight Foundation, in 2016, although 78 percent of students agreed that colleges should expose students to all types of speech and viewpoints, 69 percent also said that colleges should be able to enact policies against language that is “intentionally offensive to certain groups.”
 In 2017, that number rose to 73 percent and the percentage of students who agreed that colleges should expose students to all types of speech and viewpoints dropped to 70 percent.
 In surveys conducted at FIRE (the Foundation for Individual Rights in Education, where I serve as Senior Scholar in Human Development and Psychology), 58 percent of students in 2017 agreed that “it is important to be part of a campus community where I am not exposed to intolerant or offensive ideas” (emphasis added).
 In 2018, an even higher proportion of students (64 percent) favored this kind of campus climate.

 While on the one hand this may seem shocking to certain people, it is also unsurprising given that by 2017, 30 percent of students in the Knight Foundation poll agreed that colleges should even be able to restrict expressing potentially offensive political views.
 Also unsurprising, the proportion of students who said that the climate on campus “prevents some people from saying what they believe because others might find it offensive” rose from 54 percent in 2016 to 61 percent in 2017 to 68 percent in 2018.

 Findings from the most recent Knight Foundation survey indicate to some observers that the climate on campus continues to be chilling.
-In my view, an alarmingly low proportion of students surveyed—only 58 percent—say that “hate speech” should continue to be protected by the First Amendment, and more than half of students surveyed (51 percent up from 37 percent one year ago) agree that it is at least “sometimes acceptable” to “[shout] down speakers or [try] to prevent them from talking.”
+An alarmingly low proportion of students surveyed—only 58 percent—say that “hate speech” should continue to be protected by the First Amendment, and more than half of students surveyed (51 percent up from 37 percent one year ago) agree that it is at least “sometimes acceptable” to “[shout] down speakers or [try] to prevent them from talking.”
 Even the proportion of students who say that using violence is acceptable has gone up from 10 percent to 16 percent.
 In the view of some, as Middlebury student Rae Aaron told CBS News Sunday Morning, activism on campus is no longer about protesting speakers’ ideas; it is about protesting the right to share certain ideas.

 In a 2017 CATO Institute survey of Americans, 43 percent said that defending freedom of speech for racist ideas is as bad as having racist ideas.
 For those who self-identify as Democrats, the number jumped to more than half.
-Given these statistics, former ACLU president Nadine Strossen, author of HATE: Why We Should Resist It With Free Speech, Not Censorship, theorized at last year’s inaugural Heterodox Academy conference that the fear of being labeled a racist for defending freedom of speech has lead to a real “silent majority.”
+Given these statistics, former ACLU president Nadine Strossen, author of HATE: Why We Should Resist It With Free Speech, Not Censorship, theorized at last year’s inaugural Heterodox Academy conference that the fear of being labeled a racist for defending freedom of speech has led to a real “silent majority.”
 Although the majority of students and faculty might not agree with various censorious campus practices and policies, fear of retribution leads to self-censoring—something Williams College professor Luana Maroja argues is “harming the very people it aims to protect.”